What is the EMSYH SEND Hub?

 TSC SEND School Improvement Partnership commission

-TSC SEND School Improvement Partnership requires two lead Teaching Schools per TSC region to deliver this commission;
+TSC SEND School Improvement Partnership appointed two lead Teaching Schools per TSC region to deliver this commission;

 1. A partnership between a Special School that would benefit from working more closely with a mainstream Teaching School and explore how the partnership could drive improvement within the Special school.